-Problems arising from clerical error or other problems not related to equity in grades are to be handled through the College Dean's or School Director's office.
+Problems arising from clerical error or other problems not related to equity in grades are to be handled through the College Dean's office.
 Information and other particulars concerning the grading system can be found in the current University catalog.
-[FS 94/95 #A]

 The faculty member may not change a student's grade after it has been recorded in the Registrar's Office except in the event of an error, which must be reported on a form supplied by the Registrar's Office.
-The form must contain a written explanation of the error and must be signed by the Dean or Director.
+The form must contain a written explanation of the error and must be signed by the Dean.

-Suspension & Probation Policy

-Good Academic Standing
+8.2.19 Suspension & Probation Policy Good Academic Standing